EvgMarty/future-tech/README.md

-# Future Tech Landing Page
+# Future Tech — Corporate Website

 ## About the Project